 I have ample experience of such problems and knowledge of how to overcome them.

-I am a local historian specialising in the transcription of 16th century documents, particularly secretary hand of the Tudor and Stuart period.
+I am an historian specialising in the local history of Warwick and the transcription of 16th century documents, particularly secretary hand of the Tudor and Stuart period.

 I obtained a B.A.
 (Hons) degree in Medieval English and History, during which I undertook two modules on translating and analysing Old English and Middle English texts, and a course analysing and comparing Medieval manuscripts, specifically the Findern and Fairfax manuscripts containing the works of Chaucer.